gamedig/rust-gamedig/README.md

 To see the supported (or the planned to support) games, see [GAMES](GAMES.md).

 # Contributing
-If you want see your favorite game/service being supported here, open an issue (or do a pull request if you want to implement it yourself)!
+If you want see your favorite game/service being supported here, open an issue and I'll prioritize it! (or do a pull request if you want to implement it yourself)